djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 $d_{0, j} = w_j + d_{0, j-1} \quad j \in (1,n)$

 Given the first row, column and the cost function the calculation of the rest of the matrix is similar to the original algorithm.
-In case no change is necessary the cost will be zero, otherwise the cost will be calculated as shown above.
+In case no change is necessary the cost will be zero, otherwise, the cost will be calculated as shown above.
 The same cost is used for deletion or insertion as the distance between the surrounding cells is de defined as equal, just like in the original algorithm.

 If the weight function is monotonically decreasing then the weights of the last characters would be less than the ones in the beginning.